Teaching Compare and Contrast with Songs

 Both songs are about finding courage.

-“Let It Go” appears on the soundtrack for Disney’s animated film Frozen.
-Elsa sings the song when she leaves the kingdom of Arendelle and creates her own ice palace.
+“Let It Go” appears on the soundtrack for Disney’s animated film *Frozen*.
+Elsa sings the song when she leaves the kingdom of Arendelle and creates her ice palace.
 At this time, she is hiding her powers from the world.
-Elsa is afraid she will be rejected if people see she is different.
+Elsa is afraid she will be rejected if people see her as different.
 The song encourages listeners to let go of fears and insecurities.

 Compare and Contrast Songs #2